Braw Bagpipe Tuner

 Using our QuantumNote technology, these averages are calculated and kept automatically as you play.
 By default the average is calculated over up to the last 4 seconds of the particular note, with only very small durations of the note being required to add to the average.

-On the main gauge, the rolling average for the currently playing note is also indicated by the yellow indicator on the gauge (Premium Users only)
+On the main gauge, the rolling average for the currently playing note is also indicated by the yellow indicator (with a dark arrow at its center) on the gauge (Premium Users only)

 The rolling averages can be reset by using the tool button at the top left of the screen.